oceanprotocol/docs/infrastructure/deploying-ocean-subgraph.md

 #### 1. Create the /etc/docker/compose/graph-node/docker-compose.yml file

 From a terminal console, create the _/etc/docker/compose/graph-node/docker-compose.yml_ file, then copy and paste the following content to it (.
-Check the comments in the file and replace the fields with the specific values of your implementation.&#x20;
+Check the comments in the file and replace the fields with the specific values of your implementation.

 _/etc/docker/compose/graph-node/docker-compose.yml_ (annotated - example for `mumbai` network)